vigneswara-propelo/harness-core/README.md

 3. Install ClangFormatIJ Plugin: https://plugins.jetbrains.com/plugin/8396-clangformatij
    (use `Ctrl/Cmd-Alt-K` to format current statement or the selection)

-   **NOTE:** The original version does not allow for reformatting the whole file without selecting it first.
-   Since we are planning to commit to the new format fully, such feature make a lot more sence.
-   If you would like to have it, please use install from disk feature to install the version that I modified that is in: `toolset/code_style/ClangFormatJ`

    **WARNING:** For unclear reason in some environments the plugin causes IntelliJ to hang.
 If you are unlucky to be one of those cases there is alternative.
 Please use the external 3rd-party tool integration as described here: https://www.jetbrains.com/help/idea/configuring-third-party-tools.html.